frederic-perez/AmE-dictionary/data/dictionary.md

 __broth__
 __brother-in-arms__ _n_ :two: (brothers in arms) A fellow soldier or comrade in a shared struggle. _I serve Rome, my officers, and my brothers-in-arms._
 __Brothers Grimm__ _n_
-__brouhaha__ _n_ :five: /BROO-hah-hah/ Brouhaha is a synonym of both uproar and hubbub, and can mean “a noisy confusion of sound” or “state of commotion.” _A brouhaha erupted over the bill, even though the opposing party stood to gain just as much from its passage._
+__brouhaha__ _n_ :six::mega: /BROO-hah-hah/ Brouhaha is a synonym of both uproar and hubbub, and can mean “a noisy confusion of sound” or “state of commotion.”
+A loud confused noise; commotion; uproar. _A brouhaha erupted over the bill, even though the opposing party stood to gain just as much from its passage._
 __brow__ _n_ :two: The projecting upper edge of a steep place. _Syn_ top, summit, peak, edge, tip, crown, verge, brink, rim, crest, brim _On the brow of a sloping hill._
 __browbeat__ _vt_ :two: Discourage or frighten with threats or a domineering manner; intimidate. _Syn_ bully, swagger _The police attempted to browbeat me into revealing my accomplices, but I would never squeal on my friends._
 __browbeaten__ _adj_